song51535515/Recruit-Restaurant-Visitor-Forecasting/README.md

 - Output a submission file whose name includes CV score information.

 This version closely follows early high-ranking public kernels, but is **hard to maintain and reuse**.
+The code has the strong dependence on fixed data paths and training procedures, the tight coupling between feature engineering and model training, and the heavy use of complex inline aggregations and custom kernel functions, which together reduce code readability, reproducibility, and extensibility.

 ### catboost-lbsm (Updated Version)